 To keep you and your loved ones safe on the road, we’ve put together this guide to Michigan cell phone laws.Do You Have a Case?

 There are three main categories of distracted driving:

 Using a hand-held cell phone can cause all three types of distraction to occur.

-The law allows exceptions for certain urgent circumstances.
-These include reporting crashes, crimes, medical emergencies, and serious road hazards.
+Michigan cell phone laws include exceptions for certain urgent circumstances.
+These include reporting crashes, crimes, dangerous road hazards and medical emergencies.
 Additionally, drivers in situations where their personal safety is jeopardized are legally permitted to use cell phones.